 But back to the RG8!
 In addition to the heavy-duty bridge that will contribute to the tonal quality of your guitar, you also have premium-quality pickups that are specifically designed to articulate the low growly notes on the bottom F# string.

-The main draw of this guitar, however, is certainly the affordable price tag.
-If you are someone who wants a good-looking guitar for a quarter of the price, then we would highly recommend choosing this one.
+The main draw of this guitar, however, is the affordable price tag.
+If you are someone who wants a good-looking guitar for a quarter of the price, then I'd recommend choosing this one.

 The design is simple, the build quality is durable yet the tonal quality is expansive and very versatile, adapting itself easily to both metal and jazz.

 - An affordable model with the necessities of volume and tone controls.